-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 5 topics and texts, building on others' ideas and expressing their own clearly.
+Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 4 topics and texts, building on others' ideas and expressing their own clearly.

 - a.
 Come to discussions prepared, having read or studied required material; explicitly draw on that preparation and other information known about the topic to explore ideas under discussion. - b.
 Follow agreed-upon rules for discussions and carry out assigned roles. - c.
-Pose and respond to specific questions by making comments that contribute to the discussion and elaborate on the remarks of others. - d.
-Review the key ideas expressed and draw conclusions in light of information and knowledge gained from the discussions.
+Pose and respond to specific questions to clarify or follow up on information, and make comments that contribute to the discussion and link to the remarks of others. - d.
+Review the key ideas expressed and explain their own ideas and understanding in light of the discussion.

-Summarize a written text read aloud or information presented in diverse media and formats, including visually, quantitatively, and orally.
+Paraphrase portions of a text read aloud or information presented in diverse media and formats, including visually, quantitatively, and orally.